-The road transport sector accounted for the largest share of total nitrogen oxide emissions in 2022 (40.76%), while the electricity and heat generation sector was in second place with a slightly lower contribution of 38.95%.
-Observed in the multi-annual period, from 1990-2021, the most significant contribution to total amount of emitted nitrogen oxides came from the "Production and distribution of energy" and "Road transport" (Figure 2).
+Electricity and thermal energy production sector also had the largest share in total emissions of nitrogen oxides, 42%, with road transport in second place with a slightly smaller contribution of 38%.
+Observed in the multi-annual period, from 1990-2020, the most significant contribution to total amount of emitted nitrogen oxides came from the "Production and distribution of energy" and "Road transport" (Figure 2).